lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 - **funcType** declares the output type of the function, namely one of this [types](#genotype-function-types).
 - **decGen** is the own functional expression, constructed with the respective own expressions of the functions taken as arguments.
 This element is essential to possibilitate internal autoreferences, recursive functions and reiterations of non-deterministic expressions.
 - The **core block** executes the musical transformations of the function, writing the results in the variable encPhen, and calculating at the end of the process the updated values of phenLength, tempo, rhythm and harmony.
-- **encPhen** stores the result of transformations with the encoded phenotype format, namely an unimensional array of floats within interl [0, 1].
+- **encPhen** stores the result of transformations with the encoded phenotype format, namely an unimensional array of floats within interval [0, 1].
 - The **analitycs block** stores some analytical measurement to be inherited by next functions.
-Its objective is to facilitate the estimation of global musical characteristics to compare with the requested profile.
+Its goal is to facilitate the estimation of global musical characteristics to compare with the requested profile.
 - **writeSubexprReturnData** stores all the subexpressions generated during the evaluation of the function tree so far, and returns the array with the [output data structure](#output-data-structure) described above.

 ---------